-- 2) County and Contractor agree that in the event that the actual revenues collected for Contractor's services for this period are less than the Revenue Component and that difference is shown to have been generated by failure to bill and/or disallowances by third party payors based on Contractor's failure: 1) to use Medicare-eligible providers; 2) to provide documentation adequate to support Contractor's services per County BHRS Documentation Manual (incorporated by reference herein); 3) to provide services at a per unit cost that is equal to or below the State Maximum Allowance: or 4) to submit the billing information required by this Agreement to the County in a timely manner (collectively, "Third Party Disallowances"), the FSP may be reduced by the amount of that difference.
-In determining the amount of such reduction, the Third Party Disallowances shall be subtracted from the amount of gross revenues collected by County for Contractor's services under this Agreement.
-The County shall determine the actual revenue generation.
-Any such reduction will result in a corresponding one-twelfth (1/12) payment reduction based upon the revised Revenue Component estimate of actual revenues available at that time. - 3) FSP Services Monthly Rate
+- 5) County and Contractor agree that in the event that the actual revenues collected for Contractor's services for this period are less than the Revenue Component and that difference is shown to have been generated by failure to bill and/or disallowances by third party payors based on Contractor's failure: 1) to use Medicare-eligible providers; 2) to provide documentation adequate to support Contractor's services per County BHRS Documentation Manual (incorporated by reference herein); 3) to provide services at a per unit cost that is equal to or below the State Maximum Allowance; or 4) to submit the billing information required by this Agreement to the County in a timely manner (collectively, "Third Party Disallowances"), the FSP may be reduced by the amount of that difference.
+In determining the amount of such reduction, the Third Party Disallowances shall be subtracted from the amount of gross revenues collected by County for Contractor's services under this The County shall determine the actual revenue generation.
+Any such reduction may, at the sole discretion of the County, result in a corresponding onetwelfth (1/12) payment reduction based upon the revised Revenue Component estimate of actual revenues available at that time. - Revenue Component reductions as described in I.C.1.a.5) of this Exhibit B shall not relieve Contractor of the obligation to provide the volume of services as described in Paragraph II.M. of Exhibit A.